IntersectMBO/plutus/marlowe-marketplace-client/README.md

 ### Starting the frontend server

-With the backend server running you can get started using the `npm start` script:
+Get started using the `npm start` script:

 ```bash
 $ npm run start